julienguyen2/cleo-apartments/README.md

-# Final Report: Cleo Student Rental Building Website
+# Cleo Student Rental Building Website

 ## Overview
 This project involved designing a user-friendly website for Cleo, a new student rental building.
 The site features 3 pages, including home, floor plans, and roommate matching.